sandhje/spanner/README.md

 2. Load region “database” from environment “local”.

-The result from the second request is merged with the result from the first, overriding any duplicate data in the general “database” region with that from the more specific local “database” region.
+The result from the second request is merged with the result from the first, overwriting any duplicate data in the general “database” region with that from the more specific local “database” region.

 if the general “database” region contains: